 The blades — Defiant has eight rigid composite rotors on a counter-rotating coaxial hub — and gear boxes now are “operating like champions,” he said.

-As the PSTB has ran, the full-scale aircraft has some minor components and instrumentation that did not perform as indicated by scale models, Rotte said.
+As the PSTB has run, the full-scale aircraft has some minor components and instrumentation that did not perform as indicated by scale models, Rotte said.
 A few “small pieces … required some repair,” he said.
 One recent discovery required 2-3 weeks to fix, he said, but would not give specifics.

 “It’s literally been nothing about configuration, nothing about the different pieces,” Rotte said.
 “We should be back up and running with the PSTB in the next week or so and then we’re back on the path.
 It’s nothing that has required a redesign. … Basically some interactions that the models, perhaps, didn’t all capture.”

+Both prototypes participating in the Joint Multirole Technology Demonstration program initially aimed to fly before the end of 2017.
 The Boeing-Sikorsky team is under no obligation for Defiant to lift off, but it owes the Army design and performance data under the engineering and manufacturing development contract it holds.
 Opponent Bell’s [TXT] V-280 Valor advanced tiltrotor is approaching the one-year anniversary of its first flight, which occurred Dec.
 18, 2017.